Product Term (years) Rates

 Many clients choose a fixed rate for at least part of their mortgage, since the monthly repayment remains consistent throughout the period.

-How the Bank of Israel interest rates have moved in Israel
+The current Bank of Israel interest rate in Israel

 Date Change in interest rate Rate